 Protect Our Water.
 Protect Our Environment.

-Flushing or dumping it down a drain is not a good way to dispose of medicine.
-Pharmaceutical residues have been detected in the drinking water of 24 major metropolitan areas across the country serving 46 million people.1
+Pharmaceutical residues can affect people.
+Traces of medication have been detected in the drinking water of 24 major metropolitan areas across the country serving 46 million people.1

 Another study showed that 80 percent of the sampled streams in the U.S. contain small amounts of prescription and over the counter medicines, personal care products, and other chemicals.
 Sewage treatment systems cannot remove all of these medications from water that are released into lakes, rivers or oceans.
 As a result, fish and other aquatic life have shown adverse effects from medicines in the water.
 And small amounts of medicine have been found in our drinking water.3